Governance describes the processes, policies and systems by which the university is administered and directed.

-The University Court is the main decision making body of the university.
-It has the ultimate responsibility for the strategic plans of the university, and for the deployment of resources.
-The Court monitors the overall performance of the university and holds the Vice-Chancellor accountable for effective and efficient management.
+The University Court is our main decision-making body, and has ultimate responsibility for the university's strategic plans and deployment of resources.
+The Court monitors the university's overall performance and holds the Vice-Chancellor accountable for effective and efficient management.

-The Vice-Chancellor's Office houses the Vice-Chancellors, Deputy Vice-Chancellors and the Secretary and Registrar, and manages other areas such as risk management and business continuity.
-The Vice-Chancellor is the Chief Executive of the University and has overall responsibility for the management of the institution and its direction and is accountable to the University Court.
+The Vice-Chancellor's Office houses the Vice-Chancellors, Deputy Vice-Chancellors and the Secretary & Registrar, and manages other areas such as risk management and business continuity.
+The Vice-Chancellor is the Chief Executive of the university and has overall responsibility for the management of the institution and its direction, and is accountable to the University Court.

-The council deals with maintenance of academic standards within the university and advising the University Court on the resource implications of its planning.
+The council maintains academic standards within the university and advises the University Court on the resource implications of its planning.

-The University of Greenwich is committed to developing and maintaining an effective approach to risk management.
-Risk management involves a planned, systematic approach to identifying, evaluating and controlling financial, administrative, commercial and reputational risks, which might occur in the performance of business activities.
+The University of Greenwich continuously develops and maintains an effective approach to risk management.
+Risk management involves a planned, systematic approach to identifying, evaluating and controlling the financial, administrative, commercial and reputational that can arise through our business activities.

-The Records Management unit at the University of Greenwich is part of the Vice-Chancellor's Office, situated at the Greenwich site.
-The Secretary and Registrar bears overall responsibility for records management and compliance, Freedom of Information and Data Protection.
+The Information & Records Management unit at the University of Greenwich is part of the Vice-Chancellor's Office at the Greenwich Campus.
+The Secretary & Registrar bears overall responsibility for information / records management and compliance, Freedom of Information and Data Protection.

 Responsibilities and contact information for the university's senior management staff.